thalida/builders-guide/README.md

 -[x] Check if 1.15 vs 1.16 dropdown works
 -[x] treat version as number
--[x] Remove unsupported items when dropping down a version -[] Get images for weird things like "cows" and "water" -[] Create a better placeholder image
+-[x] Remove unsupported items when dropping down a version -[x] Get images for weird things like "cows" and "water" -[x] Create a better placeholder image
--[] Review ALL complex logic
+-[x] Review ALL complex logic
 -[] Refactor how crafting_special_* recipes are fetched (stop excluding them setup directory with special definitions) -[] how to handle stick and stick from bamboo (eg 2 stick extra) -[x] Block of Redstone